Etamunu/powerlifting_scaling/README.md

 ## Source

-Website of the IPF : https://www.powerlifting.sport/
+Website of the I(nternational) P(owerlifting) F(ederation) : https://www.powerlifting.sport/

 This project uses data that can be downloaded at : https://openpowerlifting.gitlab.io/opl-csv/bulk-csv.html

 ## Roadmap

+  - improve the setup of the Gaussian noise
+  - analysis of individual lifts
+  - consider more general families of functions
+  - add a functionality to download the dataset directly from the OpenPowerlifting Data Service instead of accessing it locally

 ## Changelog